bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Check for usage of the finally block

 ## Brevity
-- [ ] No usage of imperative logic where declarative logic is possible
+- [ ] No usage of imperative logic where declarative logic is possible - especially in looping

+## Testing
+-  [ ] Test exist for all public functionality
+-  [ ] No tests for private methods and classes
+-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxMDc2NTM5MywtNDM0ODM0MDgyLC0yMD
+eyJoaXN0b3J5IjpbLTcyNzIzNTM1OSwtNDM0ODM0MDgyLC0yMD
 cyNTczMTA1LDI2MDg0NjM0NSwtMTczMzc4NDUwNCwxMjY5Mzk3
 MDQ1LC0xMTU4MTg5NzcsODIxMDQzMTMzXX0=
 -->